EkleZiastX/Tic-Tac-Toe/README.md

 WELCOME TO TIC-TAC-TOE GAME
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
-Enter the name of player 1: Alice
+Enter the name of player 1: Asya
-Enter the name of player 2: Bob
+Enter the name of player 2: EkleZiast

   0   1   2
 0   |   |